 - Snuggle Beds Corona Low End Bed.
 Natural wood, low budget, solid slats.
 Perfect for anyone who wants to accentuate a firm mattress or make their softer mattress feel a little firmer.

 - GFW Platform Metal Bed (pictured).
 A contemporary metal bed, the solid slats complement the angular nature of this bed frame.

-- Sprung slats have a slight upward curve to their shape, providing a bouncier surface for your mattress to lay on.
+Sprung slats have a slight upward curve to their shape, providing a bouncier surface for your mattress to lay on.
 This accentuates the tension of softer and medium mattresses.
+Sprung slats tend to be constructed from a more malleable type of wood to prevent cracking and stress.

-- When compared to solid slats, this type usually takes a little longer to assemble.
-Sprung slatted bed frames normally run to the halfway point in the bed.
+Slatted bed frames normally run to the halfway point in the bed.
 On the side rails and the middle rail of the bed frame, there are plastic pockets where either end of the slat is secured.
-Overall, this ensures that the slats are held in place and can provide that bouncy feel adequately.
+Overall, this ensures that the slats are held in place and can provide that adequately bouncy feeling.